Pre-Health Programs application deadlines

 Pre-Health Programs application essays

-Your application will include essays addressing seven topics.
+Your application will include essays addressing several topics.
 Responses should not exceed four pages in length for all the questions combined.
 (Please compile your responses into a single document, but keep them as separate essays.)

 - In 400 words or less, describe the path that brought you to your current interest in the health professions.
 Give a brief personal history, describing your previous career (or career goals), explaining why you have decided to pursue professional training in the healthcare field.
 This should include a description of previous experience in healthcare; please be specific about the amount of time spent (either paid or volunteer).